 What procedures would the HV A have used to recruit Rauch?

 The first thing to note is that the very first scene tells us that Martin was already a Stasi officer(!)
-After 1970, immigration officers on border checkpoints wore Border Troops uniforms but were actually part of the Stasi Main Department VI.
+From 1970, immigration officers on border checkpoints (Paß- und Kontrolleinheiten) wore Border Troops uniforms but were actually assigned to Stasi Main Department VI.
 We’re going to have to ignore this fact because the whole premise of D83 is that Martin Rauch is still a (relative) innocent.
-For the sake of this post I’m just going to forget that Martin was already a Stasi officer and pretend that he’s ‘merely’ a border guard.
+So for the duration of this post, let’s just forget that Martin was already a Stasi officer and pretend that he’s ‘merely’ a border guard.

 The second thing to note is that an operation such as this would likely have been planned and prepared many years in advance, and the HV A’s first choice would probably have been to recruit a West German rather than insert an agent from the East.
 There are more than a few parallels in the storyline to that of Rainer Rupp, a West German student radical who was persuaded by the HV A to join the army.
 Rupp provided intelligence from NATO HQ in Brussels in the 1960’s and 70’s.